-A programme of careers advice and guidance is in place for students from years 9-11.
-Specialist advice and support for students with an EHCP are provided by Nova Hreod through the EHCP review process.
-Transfer information will be provided to all further education providers, with the permission of the student and their parents/guardians.
+A programme of careers advice and guidance is in place for students from years 7-11.
+Specialist advice and support for students with an EHCP are provided by Nova Hreod through the EHCP review

 15. Complaints procedures

 Should a parent or carer have a concern about the special provision made for their child, in the first instance they should discuss their concerns with the SENCo who will either address the concern over the phone or will meet to discuss the strategies in place to support the child.